dankuck/dankuck.github.io/_posts/2017-02-08-podcasts-vs-music.md

 draft: 1
 ---

-I found this question <a href="https://www.quora.com/Why-is-music-much-more-popular-than-podcasts-for-recreational-activities">on Quora</a>.
+I found this question <a href="https://www.quora.com/Why-is-music-much-more-popular-than-podcasts-for-recreational-activities">on Quora</a> and responded.

-Here's my response:

 Any answer is going to be conjecture.
 So here’s my conjecture.